igroykt/letsencrypt-godaddy/README.md

 $HOME/main -v
 ```

-### Очистка TXT
+### Clean of TXT
-Godaddy API by default removes all TXT records that matche "_acme-challenge".
+Godaddy API by default removes all TXT records that match "_acme-challenge".
 So don't worry about junk.

 ### Cron
 ```